Your Sooner Experience

 Many of our degree programs place heavy emphasis on community engagement -- in fact, some of them were created with community needs in mind.
 Every year, students in the Organizational Dynamics program invites business leaders to serve as jury members for class case presentations.
 Students in the Social Work program have a long-standing relationship with the community of Turley and work with community leaders and residents to improve services and accessibility for the community.
 OU-Tulsa nursing students receive experience working with a variety of community agencies.

 OU-Tulsa's community has also grown outside the borders of Oklahoma.
-We presently have collaborations with Harvard University, Texas A & M University and IBM Corporation.
+We presently have collaborations with Georgetown University, Harvard University, Texas A & M University, IBM Corporation and more.

 Another way in which OU-Tulsa works to address community needs is through the Bedlam Alliance for Community Health, which offers two free health clinics for the uninsured.
 The clinics provide much needed health services to hundreds of patients and also provide medical students direct experience in community medicine and understanding the challenges the uninsured face in accessing health care.
 Students from pharmacy, nursing and social work are also part of the health care teams at Bedlam Clinics.
 Other departments are similarly involved in projects and research with community groups and agencies as OU-Tulsa students involve-themselves in real-world, professional experiences.